JeneLitsch/Litan/doc/language/Casts.md

 ## array

 Differnt array types can be casted to each other, if the contained subtype is castable.
 For static casts to arrays a string is treated the same as an array&lt;char&gt;

+# static_cast&lt;T&gt;

+Static casts are checked at compile time.
+If the cast is invalid a compiler error is thrown.
+The cast returns a value of type T.

+# dynamic_cast&lt;T&gt;

+Dynamic casts are checked at run time.
+If the cast is invalid null is returned.
+The cast returns an value of type optional&lt;T&gt;.